Skip to content

 interface Engine {

-set(key: string, value: string | null): Promise<void>;
+set(path: string, value: string): Promise<void>;

-list(prefix: string, offset?: number, limit?: number): Promise<string[]>;
+list(path: string, offset?: number, limit?: number): Promise<string[]>;

 }